tdwg/website/conferences/2024/registration/index.md

 In-person no-shows with no correspondence will not be refunded.

-For alterations or cancellations to your registration please notify the SPNHC-TDWG Program Committee via email, okinawa2024@spnhc.org.
+For alterations or cancellations to your registration please notify the SPNHC-TDWG Organizing Committee via email, [okinawa2024@spnhc.org](mailto:okinawa2024@spnhc.org).

 ### Excursions & Tours

 Cancellations, substitutions, and other changes for excursions and tours must be made via the operator of the excursions.
 SPNHC-TDWG 2024 is not affiliated with the organising or payments associated with these experiences.
-All requests must be directed to the specific excursion or tour vendors or organisers in accordance with their respective terms and conditions
+All requests must be directed to the specific excursion or tour vendors or organisers in accordance with their respective terms and conditions.

 ### Substitutions

 Substitutions of delegates are allowed at any time before 17:00 JST (UTC+9), 30 August, 2024.
 Substitution of a presenting author by an alternative person (usually a co-author) is allowed up to 17:00 JST (UTC+9), 30 August, 2024.

-For substitution of delegates please notify the SPNHC-TDWG Program Committee via email, okinawa2024@spnhc.org.
+For substitution of delegates please notify the SPNHC-TDWG Organizing Committee via email, [okinawa2024@spnhc.org](mailto:okinawa2024@spnhc.org).